iyagicom/ScreenDrawIyagi/README.md

 ## 📜 License

-This project distributes **binary releases only**.
+Copyright (c) 2026 IYAGI INC. All rights reserved.

-The source code is not publicly available.
+This software is provided as **executable files only**.
+Source code is not publicly available.

-See the LICENSE file for details.
+You may use this software for personal and non-commercial purposes.
+Redistribution, modification, or reverse engineering is prohibited without explicit written permission from the author.